Mixi: History

-Mixi has enjoyed a steady growth in its userbase.
+Mixi has enjoyed a steady growth in its user base.
 In 2005, the website had more than one million users, and less than a year later, it had more than five million users.
 The site had more than 10 million users in February 2007, and as of July 2010, more than 30 million.
 This number includes deleted and multiple accounts.

-Celebrity accounts
+In December 2022, Mixi launched an anime brand called MIXI_ANIME.
+Their first project was an anime short animated by Tatsunoko Production and ZynX, directed by Masami Obari and featuring the vocal performances of Megumi Hayashibara and Kenichi Suzumura, titled Jōkaku Gattai Oshirobots.

 In 2008, Mixi began "Celebrity Accounts" in which celebrities who are on the social networking site are allowed to surpass the 1000-friend limit and potentially have an unlimited number of followers.
-Many popular figures have "Celebrity Accounts" such as actress, model, singer Anna Tsuchiya, producer and rapper Shing02, Akihabara idol Haruko Momoi and countless others including fictional character Arsène Lupin III from the series of the same name.
-Mixi maintained an official list of these accounts.
+Many popular figures have "Celebrity Accounts" such as actress, model, singer Anna Tsuchiya, producer and rapper Shing02, Akihabara idol Haruko Momoi and Lupin III from the self-titled series.
 In 2011, Mixi announced that it would end "Celebrity Accounts" and replace the function with a new service, "Mixi page".